Nithinreddy000/speaker-series-2025/0614_GAIS_MonthlyEvent/Readme.md

 ---

 ### What are we doing today?
-1. Understanding Prompt Engineering
+1. How Prompt Engineering is used in chatbots, content generation, and coding assistants.
-2. What is prompting and why it matters in AI.
+2. Ethical considerations – Bias, misinformation, and responsible AI usage.
-3. How prompts guide reasoning and improve accuracy.
+3. How developers can fine-tune prompts for better AI interactions.
-4. Real-world use cases with simple examples.
+4. Hands on demo's

 ---